ryepup/c4-lab/README.md

 ## Getting started

-`c4-lab` uses npm to install dependencies and as a task runner.
+`c4-lab` uses yarn to install dependencies and as a task runner.
 To develop:

     yarn install
     yarn start